 The Getty vocabularies are compilations of terms gathered from various cataloging and documentation projects.
 They are edited, managed, and distributed by the Getty Vocabulary Program.
 The vocabularies are not comprehensive; they are living thesauri that grow and evolve through work with internal and external contributors.
-Some of the current contribu-tors to the Getty vocabularies include museums, libraries, archives, and bibliographic and documentation projects, including projects at the Getty Research Institute such as the Getty Provenance Index, the Photo Study Collection, and the Research Library catalog.
+Some of the current contribu-tors to the Getty vocabularies include museums, libraries, archives, and bibliographic and documentation projects, including projects at the Getty Research Institute such as the Getty Provenance Index, the Photo Archive, and the Getty Research Library Primo Search.
 Former Getty projects were contributors in the past, including the Avery Index to Architectural Periodicals, the Bibliography of the History of Art (BHA), and the Foundation for Documents of Architecture (FDA).
 Various projects in the Getty Conservation Institute and the J. Paul Getty Museum also contribute data.
 External contributors include the Canadian Centre for Architecture; the Frick Art Reference Library; the Smithsonian National Museum of African Art; the Courtauld Institute of Art; the National Art Library in London; the Victoria and Albert Museum (V&A); the Mystic Seaport museum; the Harry Ransom Humanities Research Center at the University of Texas at Austin; the Bunting Visual Resources Library at the University of New Mexico; the Centro de Documentación de Bienes Patrimoniales, Chile; the Istituto Centrale per il Catalogo e la Documentazione, Rome; and the Canadian Heritage Information Network.
 Up-to-date information about contributors and how to make contributions is available on the Getty Vocabulary Program Web pages.

 The Getty vocabularies are compliant with ISO and NISO standards for thesaurus construction.
 The terms and associated information in the AAT, TGN, and ULAN are valued as authoritative because they are derived from published sources and represent current research and usage in the art history and cultural heritage communities.
 The rules for content of the Getty vocabularies are available in comprehensive Editorial Guidelines that comply with CDWA, CCO, and other standards.